ghadialhajj/FF_unsupervised/README.md

 # FF_unsupervised

-(In progress) An implementation of unsupervised example of the Forward-Forward algorithm proposed by [(Hinton, 2020), Sec 3.2](https://www.cs.toronto.edu/~hinton/FFA13.pdf)
+An implementation of unsupervised example of the Forward-Forward algorithm proposed by [(Hinton, 2020), Sec 3.2](https://www.cs.toronto.edu/~hinton/FFA13.pdf)

 .
 ├── main.py
 ├── prepare_data.py
+├── utils.py
+├── README.md
-└── utils.py
+└── LICENSE

 The `utils.py` file has the functions to generate the negative examples.